LUCY VAN SMIT ON WINNING THE BATH CHILDREN’S NOVEL AWARD 2015 WITH HER NORDIC YA THRILLER, THE HURTING

 A little nerve wracking, I danced around my bedroom when I made the shortlist, but I never, ever expected to win.
-I was on longlists for the Mslexia Novel and The Caledonia Novel Award, and assumed HURTS SO GOOD was too YA to progress any further.
+I was on longlists for the Mslexia Novel and The Caledonia Novel Award, and assumed THE HURTING was too YA to progress any further.
 To win The Bath Children’s Novel Award, and get my agent, Sallyanne Sweeney, in time for Christmas was brilliant.
 I was so flabbergasted, my 14-year-old son Archie had to read the announcement for me to confirm I’d won.

 Respect!
 Love it.
 The best reaction was from my husband, Nick.
 It’s a long game, writing, it takes years to learn the craft, and no one in your family knows if you’re any good.
 Nick’s always been supportive, and he was so proud of me, kept smiling to himself at work, and emailed all our friends.
 When Sallyanne Sweeney offered to represent me, I was touched how happy it made my ninety-year-old mum.
 Even my nephew gave me a bottle of champagne to say well done.
 My MA mates were thrilled.
 It was quite humbling.
 Archie kept giving me advice how to negotiate Hollywood deals!

 Sallyanne likes the emotional abuse aspect to THE HURTING.
 We’re working on the structural edit, to simplify the major reveal, and include more on the Catholic family at the end.
 She’s sounded out a few publishers, and someone I know at a major publishing house is keen to see it, but Sallyanne says to wait until I’ve done the edits.
 I hope it’s ready in time for the Bologna Children’s Book Fair.